xd009642/probe-cov-sandbox/README.md

 cargo-embed --example simple
 ```

-And now we should see our printout. *TODO we don't, maybe we do need to sort
+And now we should see our printout.
+We're using RTT because it seemed simple
-out semihosting ourselves?*

-TODO Fill in semihosting things.
+but semihosting is available for slower printouts that aren' so latency
+critical.

+Below is an example of the cargo flash command we'd use to flash this
+example and at some point I'll fill in with how to see the printout as well.

 ```
 cargo flash --release --chip STM32L476RGTx --example simple